felixneussel/Standortplanung/README.md

 - varCosts: 2d-list where varCosts[i,j] is the cost for transporting one unit from i to j.
 - fixCosts: List where fixCosts[i] marks the fix costs for opening a warehouse at location i.
-- potentialLocs: List of 1-based indeces of potential warehouse locations.
+- potentialLocs: List of 1-based indices of potential warehouse locations.

 ### Return

+- X: List of 1-based indices of warehouse locations which are part of the heuristic solution.

+## `weiszfeld(vectors, weights,d)`

+Uses Weiszfeld's algorithm to approximate the solution of a 1-median-problem with euclidian metric.

+### Parameters

+- vectors: 2-d list with all locations on a plane.

+### Return

-- X: List of 1-based indeces of warehouse locations which are part of the heuristic solution.
+- X: List of 1-based indices of warehouse locations which are part of the heuristic solution.